-The majority of Madagascar’s LMMAs are focused on the vast coral reef and mangrove ecosystems of the country’s west coast, and are under management by communities working with local authorities and NGOs.
-Most are currently being incorporated into Madagascar’s Protected Areas System (SAPM) as sustainable use areas, in line with IUCN Category V and VI classifications.
+The majority of Madagascar’s LMMAs encompass areas of the vast coral reef and mangrove ecosystems of the country’s west coast, and are under management by communities working with local authorities and NGOs.

-Our LMMA programme focuses on three zones along Madagascar’s west coast, which together include over 70 communities, a combined coastal population of more than 50,000 people, and a total marine area of almost 6,000 square kilometres.
+In Madagascar our LMMA programme focuses on supporting communities across five zones along the country’s west coast, which together benefit a combined coastal population of more than 40,000 people.
 In all of these communities, fishers have experienced severe declines in catches throughout recent decades.

 Through the use of dina – customary laws that are recognised by the government – many of our partner communities have designed effective rules that can be enforced locally to ban destructive fishing practices, protect endangered species and designate priority marine areas for protection.

-To ensure the long-term financial sustainability of these LMMAs, we are working to develop a variety of mechanisms including marine ecotourism programmes, eco-certifications for sustainable fisheries, and payment for ecosystem services such as mangrove REDD+.
+To ensure the long-term financial sustainability of these LMMAs, we are developing a variety of funding mechanisms including marine ecotourism programmes, eco-certifications for sustainable fisheries, and blue carbon.

-LMMAs are also being developed in Kenya, Tanzania, Mozambique and beyond.
+Communities are developing LMMAs in Kenya, Tanzania, Mozambique and beyond.
 As in Madagascar, it can be difficult for local communities to communicate between sites and especially across national borders.
-Following a series of regional and international LMMA workshops, we are working to facilitate exchanges across the Western Indian Ocean region, with LMMA communities in Madagascar hosting visitors from Kenya, Tanzania, Mauritius and the Comoros.
+We are working to facilitate learning exchanges and partner NGO visits, hosting communities from Kenya, Tanzania, Mozambique, Mauritius, Mayotte, Mexico and the Comoros.

 More community conservation publications